superfly/docs/reference/extensions_api.html.md

 * An organization/team, where applicable, to match the Fly.io organization
 * One or more administrative users as account owners and SSO targets

-We recommend provisioning organizations and usedrs idempotently along with the resource provisioning request, or SSO sign-in, as described below.
+We recommend provisioning organizations and users idempotently along with the resource provisioning request, or along with SSO sign-in, as described below.
 This avoid having to implement a separate account provisioning API.

 ## Resource Provisioning API